 Older drivers may be required to submit to extra testing when renewing their licenses.

-Time limits: All drivers must renew their licenses every eight years in person at a DMV Service Center.
+Time limits: All drivers must renew their licenses every eight years.
+Drivers up to age 64 can renew their licenses online.
+Drivers age 65 and younger drivers every other renewal period must apply in person at a DMV Service Center.

 Vision test: Required at in-person renewal.
 DMV personnel will conduct a test free, or drivers can have an exam performed by an outside licensed medical doctor, osteopath, optometrist, physician’s assistant, or advance practice nurse prescriber, who must complete a Certificate of Vision Examination by Competent Authority and conduct the exam within 90 days of the renewal request.